Planar Ising magnetization field I. Uniqueness of the critical scaling limit: Without assuming Wu's result

 instead of $\Theta_a = a^{15/8}$.

-\subsection{Adapting the first proof (Section \ref{first})}
+\subsection{Adapting the first proof (Section~ \ref{first})}

-Let us point out here that it is not a priori needed to have an exact rescaling of the form $a^{15/8}$ if one wants to obtain our main result, Theorem \ref{th.main}.
-For example, this situation arises in \cite{\GPSa}, where the four-arm event is only known up to possible logarithmic corrections.
-Therefore, in order to build the {\it pivotal measures} there, it is not possible to assume a renormalization of the discrete counting measure by $\eta^{3/4}$; instead, a more cumbersome renormalization of $\eta^2 \alpha_4(\eta,1)^{-1}$ is needed---see \cite{\GPSa} for more details.
-In the present work, the same technology as in \cite{\GPSa} would enable us to prove Theorem \ref{th.main} without relying on T. T. Wu's result.
+Let us point out here that it is not a priori needed to have an exact rescaling of the form $a^{15/8}$ if one wants to obtain our main result, Theorem~\ref{th.main}.
+For example, this situation arises in \cite{arXiv1008.1378}, where the four-arm event is only known up to possible logarithmic corrections.
+Therefore, in order to build the \textit{pivotal measures} there, it is not possible to assume a renormalization of the discrete counting measure by $\eta^{3/4}$; instead, a more cumbersome renormalization of $\eta^2 \alpha_4(\eta,1)^{-1}$ is needed---see \cite{arXiv1008.1378} for more details.
+In the present work, the same technology as in \cite{arXiv1008.1378} would enable us to prove Theorem~\ref{th.main} without relying on Wu's result.

-Yet, some of the present proofs would need to be slightly modified and some quantitative lemmas (such as Lemma \ref{l.333} for example) would need to be changed.
+Yet, some of the present proofs would need to be slightly modified and some quantitative lemmas (such as Lemma~\ref{l.333}, e.g.) would need to be changed.
 Let us point out that we would have at our disposal the following useful bound on the one-arm event:

 for some exponent $\alpha>0$.
-The lower bound follows from Smirnov's observable (see \cite{\RSWfk}) while the upper bound follows from the RSW theorem in \cite{\RSWfk}.
-Such bounds are enough to carry the proof from \cite{\GPSa} through (except for the conformal covariance property, Theorem~\ref{th.CC}, which needs at least an $SLE_{16/3, 16/3-6}$ computation for the one-arm event).
+The lower bound follows from Smirnov's observable (see \cite{arXiv0912.4253}) while the upper bound follows from the RSW theorem in \cite{arXiv0912.4253}.
+Such bounds are enough to carry the proof from \cite{arXiv1008.1378} through (except for the conformal covariance property, Theorem~\ref{th.CC}, which needs at least an $\mathrm{SLE}_{16/3, 16/3-6}$ computation for the one-arm event).

-\subsection{Adapting the second proof (Section \ref{second})}
+\subsection{Adapting the second proof (Section~\texorpdfstring{ \ref{second}}{3})}

-The second proof is easier to adapt, since the results in \cite{\Hongler} are stated precisely with the renormalization factor $\Theta_a \:= a^2 \, \varrho\left(a\right)^{-1/2}$.
-The proof of Proposition \ref{pr.expomoments} works as before.
-Of course, Proposition \ref{pr.close} would be stated in a less quantitative manner, but using for example the above estimate~\eqref{e.onearmbound}, one could still handle the local $k$-tuples, which would give us the desired result.
+The second proof is easier to adapt, since the results in \cite{arXiv1202.2838} are stated precisely with the renormalization factor $\Theta_a = a^2 \varrho(a )^{-1/2}$.
+The proof of Proposition~\ref{pr.expomoments} works as before.
+Of course, Proposition~\ref{pr.close} would be stated in a less quantitative manner, but using, for example, the above estimate~\eqref {e.onearmbound}, one could still handle the local $k$-tuples, which would give us the desired result.